ClimateMind/climatemind-backend/README.md

 # Climatemind Backend

+## Running the application with Docker Compose

+    docker-compose up

 ## Running the application with Docker

 The Docker lifecycle is to build the image and run it only once.
 After that you can stop or start the image.